sadeqi-ah/react-ctx-toolkit/README.md

 ## createAction

-A helper function for defining a action.
+A helper function for defining an action.

 ```typescript
 const increment = createAction<number | undefined>("INCREMENT")